Living with a chronic condition like asthma means you may experience flare-ups from time to time.

 Some people with asthma may also experience an itchy face and throat in addition to the more traditional symptoms of wheezing and coughing.

-These itchy sensations aren’t related to asthma itself but may be instead attributed to allergies.
-If allergens trigger your asthma symptoms, then you may have a subtype called allergic asthma.
+These itchy sensations aren’t related to asthma itself but instead may be attributed to allergies.
+If allergens trigger your asthma symptoms, you may have a subtype of asthma called allergic asthma.

 - itchy skin